Skip to Content

 Telecoils in hearing aids - What are they and what do they do?

 What is a telecoil hearing aid?
 Telecoil-equipped hearing aids include a small coil that is inside many hearing aids.
 It is similar to an antenna that picks up magnetic signals and sends them as audio to your hearing aids.
-Typically, a hearing aid picks up sound using a microphone and then amplifies it.
-A telecoil works differently - with this feature, the hearing aid "hears" a magnetic pulse and then amplifies that sound signal.

 What is a loop system?

-In order to be able to use your hearing aid’s telecoil feature, you need to enter an area that contains a loop system.
+To be able to use your hearing aid’s telecoil feature, you need to enter an area that contains a loop system.

 Hearing aid loops and mobile phones